Skip to content

 Grafana: https://grafana.ops/d/api-errors

 Every default-rendered alert (anomaly, recovery, no-data, error) on every channel also carries a stakeholder-facing “How to read this alert” link — a plain-language pointer for non-operators who see the alert but don’t run the pipeline.
 By default it links to the official detectkit guide, Reading alerts (https://dtk.pipelab.dev/guides/reading-alerts/).
-It renders per channel as a clickable label in the webhook Links field, on the Telegram links line (after “Open dashboard”), and in the email footer.
+It renders per channel as a clickable label in the webhook Links line, on the Telegram links line (after “Open dashboard”), and in the email footer.

 The link is controlled project-wide by the alert_help_url field in detectkit_project.yml (tri-state: unset → the official guide, a URL string → your own runbook/wiki page, false → hide the link entirely).
 See Configuration → alert_help_url.